4: Assessments and Examinations

 The Second Year Board of Examiners comprises a subset of full-time members of the academic staff in the Department of Economics.
 It makes recommendations that are subject to confirmation by the Senate.

 The Second Year Board does not classify candidates.
 Its only purpose is to consider whether and how candidates should proceed to the final year.
-The Board usually meets in the first week of the summer vacation.
-Please note that all marks are provisional and may be raised or lowered by the exam board.
+In order to proceed to the final year, students must pass 90 CATS of core modules and obtain an overall average of 40%.
+The Board usually meets in the second week of the summer vacation.
+Please note that all marks are provisional and will only be confirmed at the final year exam board.
 The decisions available to it are normally for each candidate:

 - to proceed to the final year of an Honours degree course